afeklab/processpbm/README.md

 1. which column in the GPRs is chosen to represent the signal (determined by `i`).

-2. "different scans were combined using the Masliner functionality in Berger et al. (2009) with `ll` and `lh` values" (i.e., write the values of the `ll` and `lh` values).
+2. about the masliner functionality (if you used it), e.g., "different scans were combined using the Masliner functionality in Berger et al. (2009) with `ll` and `lh` values" (i.e., write the values of the `ll` and `lh`).

-3. "spatial correlation was removed by applying a moving window of radius `r` probes (write the radius values) to calculate the local median and subsequently, multiplying each probe value by the global to local median intensity ratio (excluding control probes from calculations)".
+3. about the normalization functionality (if you used it), e.g., "spatial correlation was removed by applying a moving window of radius `r` probes (write the radius values) to calculate the local median and subsequently, multiplying each probe value by the global to local median intensity ratio (excluding control probes from calculations)".

-Of course, if you did not use Masliner, exclude 2. from the report.
-If you did not use normalization, exclude 3. from your report.

 ## Reference<a name="reference"></a>